 LexisNexis is a data broker platform that collects and sells personal data to companies and other organizations.
 A lot of this data is info that you most likely don’t want being passed around, together with your telephone number, house address, members of the family’ details, and even your salary.

-While it’s legal to collect and sell this data, problems can happen when it falls into the improper hands, as once a data broker sells info to a purchaser, they no longer have any management over it.
+While it’s legal to collect and sell this data, problems related to online privacy issues can happen when it falls into the improper hands, as once a data broker sells info to a purchaser, they no longer have any management over it.

 That is usually how organizations behind spam, scam, and robocalls as well as spam and scam texts get hold of personal data.
 Due to this fact, if you wish to protect your id, it is best to always be monitoring data brokers’ websites similar to LexisNexis and removing personal data every time you discover it.

 First of all, what is Lexis Nexis?
 Is LexisNexis legit?
 It offers database services and collects individuals’ personal information from all public records, online accounts, and social media sites.
 LexisNexis provides legal and professional solutions as its core product, allowing businesses and organizations to access publications and public records.

 As part of its product offerings, Lexisnexis Risk Data Retrieval Services LLC also provides a CLUE report, a claims history database for insurance companies to access consumer claims information.
 The LexisNexis® Risk Solutions Group (consumer.risk.lexisnexis.com) has LexisNexis Risk Solutions Reports which essentially aim to provide data analytics to aid businesses in predicting risk.

 Another product, the Financial Institution Reporting System, is a solution for producing and delivering lien holder, mortgagee, and additional insured notices.